Pia Soko Katete by Livingston Douglas

 The Descent

 From the summit, descend the steep, rocky southeast ridge to reach a promising, wide gully just above, and northwest of, a rocky prow at the southeast end of the rocky summit ridge.
 The head of this prominent gully is probably the “split in the east face” of Baugher’s route.
 Downclimb steep aretes, face rock, and chutes to reach this critical gully.
 Once in the gully, descend left/east down a combination of steep face rock, ledges, aretes, and chutes to reach the sagebrush slope below.
 There are a series of headwalls in this gully that must be downclimbed (Class 3+).
-Given how Pia Soko Kentete looks from a distance (see photos), it is a wonder that there is any Class 3+ or Class 4 route on this peak.
-Have your climbing skills tuned up before you attempt to climb Pia Soko Kentete.
+Given how Pia Soko Katete looks from a distance (see photos), it is a wonder that there is any Class 3+ or Class 4 route on this peak.
+Have your climbing skills tuned up before you attempt to climb Pia Soko Katete.
 You will need them.

 The base of the east gully and the gap in the ridge.
 The summit is right of center.
 This was my descent route.
 Livingston Douglas Photo